 Visit bridges.com to compare, connect, and choose from over 6,000 colleges nationwide.
 With the career section, take an interest inventory to determine what careers might fit your personality, review different work values, and read current articles on different job markets.
 In the future planning section, plan your high school courses, print out planning guides, and read articles on current trends in college planning.
 In the college planning section, you can use the school matcher where you find colleges based on personal characteristics and values, read articles on how to prepare for college entrance examinations and understand financial aid, and print out guides for comparing colleges.

-NH students are welcome to call our office at 888.7.GRADUATE, x119 for the Site ID and Password to gain free access to this helpful tool.
+NH students are welcome to call our office at 888.747.2382, x119 for the Site ID and Password to gain free access to this helpful tool.

-The College Navigator can help students learn more about institutions they are interested in, including the types of degrees and programs they offer, admission requirements, campus safety statistics, accreditation information, retention and graduation rates, etc. Published by the U.S. Department of Education.
+The College Navigator can help you learn more about institutions you may be interested in, including the types of degrees and programs they offer, admission requirements, campus safety statistics, accreditation information, retention and graduation rates, etc. Published by the U.S. Department of Education.

-The College Scorecard provides students and families the critical information they need to make smart decisions about where to enroll for higher education.
-The College Scorecard highlights key indicators about the cost and value of institutions across the country to help students choose a school that is well-suited to meet their needs, priced affordably, and is consistent with their educational and career goals.
+The College Scorecard provides you and your family with the critical information needed to make smart decisions about where to enroll for higher education.
+The College Scorecard highlights key indicators about the cost and value of institutions across the country to help you choose a school that is well-suited to meet your needs, priced affordably, and is consistent with your educational and career goals.
 Published by the U.S. Department of Education.

 Big Future by The College Board®